If you are in the process of seeking therapy, knowing the differences between mental health care titles can be imperative to your success.

 In Singapore, a psychiatrist is more likely to prescribe medication rather than engage in talk therapy.

 A psychologist is someone who studies the mind and behaviour.
 A psychologist diagnoses and treats mental disorders, learning disabilities, and behavioural problems.
-They may provide treatment for chronic conditions, and they can do so in an individual, family, or group setting.
+They may provide treatment for chronic conditions, and they can do so in an individual, structural family, or group setting.
 The most common type of treatment used by psychologists is psychotherapy, or talk therapy.

 In Singapore, a psychologist does not prescribe medication.